World Marathon Majors: Scoring system

 Athletes who competed in the marathons originally received points for finishing in any of the top five places (1st place: 25 points; 2nd place: 15 points; 3rd place: 10 points; 4th place: 5 points; 5th place: 1 point).
 Their four highest ranks over the two-year period were counted; if an athlete scored points in more than this number, the athlete's four best races were scored.
 To be eligible for the jackpot, an athlete had to compete in at least one qualifying race in each calendar year of the series.

 In 2015, the scoring was revised (1st place: 25 points; 2nd place: 16 points; 3rd place: 9 points; 4th place: 4 points; 5th place: 1 point).
 The two highest ranks during the scoring period would be counted, with only the best two if more than that number.

 For the first three series if there were equal top scores at the end of the competition the tiebreakers were head-to-head competition and, if necessary, a majority vote of the five WMM race directors.
 This happened in the 2007–08 women's competition.

-Beginning in 2009–10 season, following best head-to-head record, the following tie-breakers were implemented, in descending order: the person who achieved his or her points in the fewest races, the person who won the most qualifying races during the period, the person with the fastest average time in their scoring races, and a majority vote of the six-race directors.
+Beginning in the 2009–10 season, following best head-to-head record, the following tie-breakers were implemented, in descending order: the person who achieved his or her points in the fewest races, the person who won the most qualifying races during the period, the person with the fastest average time in their scoring races, and a majority vote of the six-race directors.
 If the final circumstance is necessary, the race directors could award the title jointly.